-The state-by-state summary information and FAQs below represent a snapshot of current rules and processes governing child-only health insurance in select states.
-This document is not a comprehensive review of every state's plan for compliance with the federal health reform law, and the information relating to child-only plans may change.
-For continuing coverage of child-only options in different states, please visit the eHealthInsurance consumer blog, Get Smart - Get Covered.
-The chart below will also be updated at the eHealthInsurance Media Center as new information becomes available.
+The answers provided to the frequently asked questions below represent a snapshot of current rules and processes governing child-only health insurance in select states.
+This document is not a comprehensive review of every state's plan for compliance with the federal health care reform law, and the information relating to child-only plans may change.
+Be sure to check with your state department of insurance for more detailed information.